Fortigate/AutoAFK2/README.md

 Will run these tasks to complete your daily quests:

-* Claim AFK Rewards
+* Claim AFK Rewards (twice for Noble Path quest)
 * Collect Friendship Points
 * Collect Mail
 * Purchase a 210 gem summon card from the Guild Store in the Emporium
-* Battle Arena once
+* Battle Arena
+* Battle Dream Realm and collect rewards
 * Collect all:
   * Daily Quests
   * Guild Quests
   * Growth quests
+  * Noble Path
+  * Events (some of them anyway)
+* Click all heroes for 6 affinity a day

 More functionality and features coming as as when I have energy to add them.